moskv08/PhotographyWebsiteTemplate/readme.md

 # Simple photography page template

-Have a look on your own: https://robbmoskv.github.io/PhotographyWebsiteTemplate/
+Have a look on your [own](https://moskv08.github.io/PhotographyWebsiteTemplate/)

 ## Documentation